Dr. Lee's Biography

 Dr. Lee joined The University of Akron as Assistant Professor of Chemical Engineering in 1980.
 He was promoted to Associate Professor in 1985, then to Full Professor in 1988.
 Since 1988, he had held the title of Robert Iredell Professor, an endowed chair-professorship.
 He also served as Department Head for 1988-1997.
 At Akron, he founded and led the Process Research Center (PRC), one of the state's Centers of Excellence.
 In 1997, he left Akron to join the University of Missouri-Columbia, where he held positions of Chairman and C. W. LaPierre Professor of Chemical Engineering from 1997 to 2005.
 For 2006-2010, he held the titles of Professor of Chemical & Biological Engineering and UTC Professor of Transportation Fuels, at the Missouri University of Science and Technology.
 Since September 2010, he has held the position of Russ Ohio Research Scholar in Coal Syngas Utilization and Professor of Chemical and Biomolecular Engineering at Ohio University in Athens, Ohio.

 He is the Editor of Encyclopedia of Chemical Processing (EChP), published in 2006 jointly by CRC Press and Taylor & Francis.This encyclopedia is the most comprehensive and up-to-date in the field of chemical process engineering.
 The Encyclopedia is available both as printed multiple volumes and as an online edition, which is being updated regularly.
 He is the series editor of the Green Chemistry and Chemical Engineering book series published by CRC Press.
 The series has more than 20 titles in print or under contract.
-Dr. Lee also serves as Member of the Editorial Board of Energy Sources and of the International Journal of Green Energy.
+Dr. Lee also serves as Member of the Editorial Board of Energy Sources.
 He also serves on the International Advisory Board of the journal Energy Technology.
 He served as the Editor of Reviews in Process Chemistry and Engineering (RPCE) and is currently the U.S. Editor of Korean Journal of Chemical Engineering (KJChE).
-His research specialties are in the areas of transportation and alternative fuels, advanced coal technology, chemical process engineering, polymer synthesis and processing, polymer and blends composites.
+His research specialties are in the areas of transportation and alternative fuels, advanced coal technology, chemical process engineering, polymer synthesis and processing, polymer and blends, composites, and novel product development.
 To be specific, they include C1 Chemistry, hydrogen generation, fuel reforming, carbon dioxide conversion, gas cleanup and purification, clean coal technology, methanol and DME synthesis, synthesis of gasoline and oxygenates, Fischer-Tropsch, biomass conversion, biofuels, C02-based oil shale extraction technology, green chemistry and technology, novel supercritical fluid technology, supercritical water oxidation, supercritical materials processing, supercritical polymerization, reactive polymer processing, biodegradable polymers, material compatibilization, nanocomposites and micro-composites, polymer blends, specialty films, scale-up and pilot plant studies, process troubleshooting, and high pressure and specialty reactor design.

 Dr. Lee has been active in AIChE activities, having served for 12 years as Program Chair of Area 16-d, Solid Fuels and Alternate Energy, as well as Program Chair (for 2 years) for Fuels & Petrochemicals Division (F&PD).
 He has chaired or co-chaired over 50 symposium sessions at the AIChE Annual and National Meetings.
 He also served on the Advisory Board of the International Pittsburgh Coal Conference for eleven years.